jundalisay/superbnetlify/content/en/research/smith/wealth-of-nations/book-5/chapter-3j.md

 {{< s v="84" >}} In the northern colonies, the value of their own exports to Great Britain is more than the value of their imports.

 A balance must be paid to Great Britain in gold and silver.
 They generally find this balance.
-The northern colonies are=
+The northern colonies are:
 - Pennsylvania
 - New York
 - New Jersey